 3. Lack of Lubrication

 It may not be flattering but think of your body as a door with hinges everywhere.
 To function smoothly and quietly, the door’s hinges must be properly lubricated.
 In turn, the hinges can only be lubricated if the door is opened often enough to spread the lubricant.
-Your body’s muscle tendons and joints are surrounded by lubricant, but a lack of movement means the lubricant stays in one place.
-This results in your hinges “creaking,” particularly after long periods of rest or inactivity.
+Your body’s muscle tendons and joints are surrounded by lubricant called synovial fluid, but a lack of movement means the lubricant stays in one place.
+This results in your hinges “creaking”, particularly after long periods of rest or inactivity.
 Make sure you are sleeping comfortably at night to help your joints fully relax.

 4. Worn Cartilage

 Like anything else in life, your body’s cartilage wears down over time.
-Unfortunately, that might mean your bones are grinding together directly.
+Unfortunately, that might mean your bones are grinding together.
 Or, it might simply mean that the rough spots of the cartilage are rubbing together and creating a squeaking noise.

 Are Noisy Joints a Bad Sign?